moyano83/hadoop-application-architectures/README.md

     containing the data in HDFS (i.e. schema of the data in an Avro schema file)

 ## Chapter 2: Data Movement<a name="Chapter2"></a>
+Most applications implemented on Hadoop involve ingestion of disparate data types (relational databases and mainframes, logs, machine-generated data, event data, files being imported from existing enterprise data storage systems) from multiple sources and with differing requirements for frequency of ingestion.

+### Timeliness of Data Ingestion
+Timeliness of data ingestion is the time lag between the data is available for ingestion to when it’s accessible to tools in the Hadoop ecosystem.
+It’s recommended to use one of the following classifications before designing the ingestion architecture for an application:

+    * Macro batch: 15 minutes to hours, or even a daily job
+    * Microbatch: fired off every 2 minutes or so, but no more than 15 minutes in total.
+    * Near-Real-Time Decision Support: This is considered to be “immediately actionable” between 2 min and 2 sec
+    * Near-Real-Time Event Processing: Under 2 seconds, and can be as fast as a 100-millisecond range
+    * Real Time: Anything under 100 milliseconds

+Use hadoop CLI tools or sqoop to ingest data with less strict timeliness requirements, and consider kafka or flume when moving towards real time (we need to think about memory first and permanent storage second).
+Use tools like Storm or Spark Streaming stream for processing.

+### Incremental Updates
+HDFS has high read and write rates because of its ability to parallelize I/O to multiple drives.
+The downside to HDFS is the inability to do appends or random writes to files after they’re created.
+Consider the following:

+    * Create periodic process to join multiple small files, using a long consecutive scan to read a single file is faster than performing many seeks to read the same information from multiple files
+    * To update files, try to write a “delta” file that includes the changes that need to be made to the existing file and create a compaction job to handle modifications, or consider HBase for this

+In a compaction job, the data is sorted by a primary key.
+If the row is found twice, then the data from the newer delta file is kept and the data from the older file is not.
+The results of the compaction process are written to disk, and when the process is complete the resulting compaction data will replace the older, uncompacted data.

+### Access Patterns
+Recommendation for cases where simplicity, best compression, and highest scan rate are called for, HDFS is the default selection.
+When random access is of primary importance, HBase should be the default, and for search processing you should consider Solr.

+### Original Source System and Data Structure

+    * Read speed of the devices on source systems: To maximize read speeds, make sure to take advantage of as many disks as possible on the source system (Disk I/O is often a major bottleneck in any processing pipeline).
+    * Original file type: Consider Avro instead of CSV, find the most suitable format for the tool that will access that data
+    * Compression: Compression comes at the cost of more CPU usage, and possibly unability to split files.
+Use splittable container formats (copy the compressed file to Hadoop and convert the files in a post-processing step)
+    * Relational database management systems: Sqoop (batch tool) is the preferred tool of choice, if timeliness is a concern, consider flume of kafka.
+In sqoop, every data node connects to the RDBMS so if network is a bottlenech, consider to dump the data in an RDBMS file and ingest if from an edge node
+    * Streaming data: Flume or Kafka are highly recommended
+    * Logfiles: Ingest logfiles by streaming the logs directly to a tool like Flume or Kafka, instead of reading the logfiles from disk as they are written

+### Transformations
+Transformation refers to making modifications on incoming data, distributing the data into partitions or buckets, or sending the data to more than one store or location.
+The same advices holds here batch when the timeliness is not that much of a concern and kafka, flume, spark for stream.
+Configure two output directories: one for records that were processed successfully and one for failures.
+Flume has interceptors (Java class that allows for in-flight enrichment of event data) and selectors (to send events to different endpoints) to deal with this problem.

+### Network Bottlenecks
+If the network is the bottle‐ neck, it will be important to either add more network bandwidth or compress the data over the wire.

+### Network Security
+Encrypt data on the wire if it needs to reach outside the company network boundaries (Flume provides native support).

+### Push or Pull